 Line 4a.
 INCOME TAXES IMPOSED BY MAINE OR ANY OTHER STATE: Maine does not permit a deduction for income taxes imposed by Maine or any other state.
 Enter income taxes taken as a deduction on federal Form 1120.
-However, to the extent claimed federally, Maine does not require the addition of the Ohio Commercial Activity Tax, the Texas Franchise Tax, and the portions of the Michigan Business Tax that are not based on income.
+However, to the extent claimed federally, Maine does not require the addition of the Ohio Commercial Activity Tax, the Texas Franchise Tax, or the portions of the Michigan

+Business Tax that are not based on income.

 Line 4b.
-DEFERRED FOREIGN INCOME: To the extent not included in the federal taxable income amount reported on Form 1120ME, line1, enter the corporation's share of the amount of federal deferred foreign income determined for the taxable year in accordance with Internal Revenue Code, Section 965(a), less the applicable amount of the earnings and profits deficit deduction under Internal Revenue Code, Section 965(b).
+DEFERRED FOREIGN INCOME: To the extent not included in the federal taxable income amount reported on Form 1120ME, line 1, enter the corporation's share of the amount of federal deferred foreign income determined for the taxable year in accordance with Internal Revenue Code, Section 965(a), less the applicable amount of the earnings and profits deficit deduction under Internal Revenue Code, Section 965(b).
+Generally, this is the amount reported on federal From 1120, Schedule C, line 15, column a.